| BUYERS GUIDE

 Bus4x4 has cut its teeth - literally - in the Australian mining environment and we can't think of a tougher place to learn what works and what doesn't.
 Drivers of mining company equipment aren't exactly noted for their loving care of machinery!

-Bus 4 converts new or used Toyota Coaster from two-wheel drive (2WD) to all-wheel drive (AWD), using in-house designed technology with genuine Toyota parts.
+Bus 4x4 converts new or used Toyota Coaster from two-wheel drive (2WD) to all-wheel drive (AWD), using in-house designed technology with genuine Toyota parts.

 The 4x4 conversion work is currently done in Brisbane, but there are a number of approved service centres in other parts of Australia.
 The conversions suit both manual and automatic versions of these vehicles.

 The transition from a 2WD Coaster to an AWD campervan starts by adding a lift-kit to the front and rear suspension.
-Next, another Toyota differential is added up front, which gets its drive from an AWD transfer case.
-With this system there is no need to engage free-wheeling hubs to get off the road.
+Next, another Toyota Coaster differential is added up front, which gets its drive from an AWD transfer case.
+With this system there is no need to engage free-wheeling hubs for off road driving.

 The standard ventilated disc brakes from the Coaster are changed for an updated type, to accommodate the front drive axles.
 Calipers and disc pads remain as standard.

-A front prop-shaft connects to an AWD, two-speed transfer case that's stirred by an electronic rocker switch.
+A front prop-shaft connects to an AWD LandCruiser 200 Series, two-speed transfer case that's stirred by a simple dial switch.

 At the back the drive axle is slung under the leaf-spring pack and with optional super-single tyres the ground clearance is increased to a whopping 230 mm.
 Also on offer is a High Lift 2WD Coaster that can be converted to a campervan.